 If you get an email that seems rude, consider the person was just in too much of a hurry.
 You can always pick up the phone to clarify things.

-Now is the time to uplevel your conversations.
-Be a culture builder.
+Now is the time to have a better conversation.